microsoft/vscode-docs/api/ux-guidelines/walkthroughs.md

 **✔️ Do**

 - Use helpful images to add context to the current Walkthrough step.
 - Make sure images work across different color themes.
-Use SVGs with VS Code's [Theme Colors](https://code.visualstudio.com/api/references/theme-color) if possible.
+Use SVGs with VS Code's [Theme Colors](/api/references/theme-color) if possible.
-- Provide actions (e.g. View all Commands) for each step.
+- Provide actions (for example, View all Commands) for each step.
 Use verbs where possible.

 ❌ Don't